mrocklin/dask-marathon/README.rst

                                **kwargs)

 Create a Client and submit work to the scheduler.
-Marathon will scale workers up and down as neccessary.
+Marathon will scale workers up and down as neccessary in response to current workload.

 .. code-block:: python